 From Leonardo Da Vinci to Thomas Edison, there have been many famous inventors throughout history.
 But what sets apart the ones who made it from the ones who didn’t?
 Here are a few of the qualities of inventors to keep in mind.

-Inventing is all about problem-solving.
+- Imagination: Inventing is all about problem-solving.
 Great inventors understand that it all starts with a vision for how things could be made easier.
 Instead of problems, they see potential.
-Instead of challenges, and find creative solutions.
+Instead of challenges, find creative solutions.

-So do you know how to be an innovator?
+So do you know how are the qualities of an innovator are?

-Start by learning.
+Start by learning the qualities of an innovator.
 Just being curious can lead to new opportunities and new ways of doing things.
 Next, start to make suggestions to those around you.
 Innovators rarely deliver on their ideas by themselves.
 And, of course, once you’ve shared an idea, you’re that much more likely to follow up on it.